testingisdocumenting/znai/td-documentation-cli/documentation/snippets/json.md

 # Title

-Use the `title` property to specify a title.
+To specify a title use the `title` property

     :include-json: book-store.json {include: "$..book[0,1]", title: "Books"}